 Date published: 20 December 2008 Author: Bas Walker, Tristan Meo and Lucy Elwood (Elwood Consulting)

-Following consultation on a Statement of Proposal containing proposed rules for downstream reconciliation and allocation, an Updated Proposal has been prepared by Gas Industry Co.
+Following consultation on a Statement of Proposal containing proposed rules for downstream reconciliation and allocation, an Updated Proposal was prepared by Gas Industry Co.

 Date Published: 4 September 2007 Author: Mark Soper and Nicole MacFarlane